 Regardless of your weight, be kind to yourself.
 Make a list of positive aspects about yourself that have nothing to do with weight.
 Are you:

 Be your best cheerleader!

-After you get into the habit of appreciating the good things about yourself, you may be surprised at how healthy choices will naturally start coming to you.
+After you get into the habit of acknowledging and appreciating the good things about yourself, you may be surprised at how healthy choices will naturally start coming to you.
 Take note of the healthy choices you make.

 You may very well start to attract people into your life who are supportive and will help you to a more healthy lifestyle.

 To help yourself remember that you are amazing, grab my free printable quote cards.
 Keep them on your mirror, computer monitor, wallet, or anywhere to act as a reminder to be kind to yourself.
 The cards are also great to secretly leave for people as an random act of kindness.
 Sign up here: